Pregnancy cravings: Common foods, when they begin, and why they happen

 Common Pregnancy Cravings

 You’ve probably heard jokes about weird pregnancy cravings.
-Although you may not be sprinkling sugar on your steak, you may still be experiencing other unusual food cravings, especially late at night.
+Although you may not be craving dirt or clay, you may still be experiencing other unusual food cravings, especially late at night.
 Although every mom-to-be has her own story, here are some common pregnancy cravings:

 When a craving hits, it’s all you can think about, and you’ll accept no substitutes.
 As long as the food you're craving is reasonably healthy, it is OK to go ahead and have some.
 In other words, if all you want is chocolate, then eat a piece of chocolate!
 Sometimes, it may not even be that you crave something in particular, but you can’t bear the thought of eating anything else.
 In fact, you may feel nauseated just thinking about going near any other food.